Showmick119/Showmick119/README.md

 ---

 ## 🔍 Beyond Code
-- ⚽ Sports enthusiast following Soccer, Cricket and UFC
+- ⚽ Sports enthusiast following Soccer, Cricket, NBA and UFC
 - ✈️ Passionate traveler exploring cultures and cuisines.
 - 📚 Always learning new tech and frameworks to stay ahead.